Ferris Family Distinguished Professor of Law

 She writes in the area of race, gender, immigration, and constitutional law and her articles have appeared in the Connecticut Law Review, the George Mason Law Review, the Georgetown Immigration Law Journal, the Hastings Constitutional Law Quarterly, the Indiana Law Journal, the Louisiana Law Review and the Harvard Latinx Law Review.
-Her publications include Migration Law in the United States (Kluwer 2016) and Loyola University New Orleans College of Law: A History (LSU Press 2016).
+Her publications include Migration Law in the United States (Kluwer 2d. ed.
+2021) and Loyola University New Orleans College of Law: A History (LSU Press 2016).
 She contributed a feminist rewriting of the US Supreme Court case Town of Castle Rock v.
 Gonzales in Linda Berger, Bridget Crawford, and Kathy Stanchi, editors, U.S. Feminist Judgments (Cambridge University Press 2016).

 - Constitutional Law

 In Pursuit of Social Justice: Loyola University New Orleans College of Law 1914-2014, Producer and Writer (2014) available for viewing at law.loyno.edu.